MadzCode/FInal_Documentation/Dev_Journal.md

 - Detail how these sources have informed your practical work and influenced your approach.

 ### Game Sources
+- Ori and the Blind Forest:
+Ori is a 2.5 Platformer game where the main character 'Ori' traverses through the world gaining powerups as he goes.
+I found the 2.5D artstyle to look very interesting with this almost storybook looking artstyle.
+Find Sources that talk about oris gameplay mechanics.

+- Inside:
+Inside is a 2.5D game where the player must travel though a bleak empty world to using the environment to put together the story and figure out the characters objective.
+Find Sources that talk about insides gameplay mechanics.

+- Fireboy & Watergirl:
+Fireboy & Watergirl is a 2D coop game where two players play as fireboy and watergirl, they must work together to pass the levels and avoid falling into the other characters liquid or the green goo.
+Find Sources that talk about Fireboy & watergirl's gameplay mechanics.

+- Little Nightmares
+Little Nightmares is a 2.5D horror game where the main character 'Six'
 - Conduct research on games that are relevant to your project.
 Provide a brief description of each game and the insights it offers.
 - Analyse the game's approach, cross-referencing it with other sources such as articles or talks to support your analysis.
 - Explain how these insights apply to your project and influence your decision-making process.